Scale-Invariant Curvature Fluctuations from an Extended Semiclassical Gravity: Fluctuations around a de Sitter spacetime

 and therefore, in particular, $P_0(0, \kk) = 0$. \end{proposition}

 The rescaled power spectrum $\mathcal{P}_0(\abs{\kk} \tau)$ can be analyzed numerically and a plot is shown in Fig. \ref{fig:P0_plot}.
 It clearly exhibits the asymptotic behaviour of $P_0$ discussed in propositions \ref{prop:bound_large_limit} and \ref{prop:small_limit}.
+Note that the horizontal axis is logarithmically scaled to highlight the behavior of $\mathcal{P}_0$ for small $\abs{\kk} \tau$, which would be concealed by the fast approach of $\mathcal{P}_0$ to its bound had we used a linear scaling.

-In this section we have used the leading singularity\footnote{Recall that considering only the leading singularity in the Bunch--Davis state also corresponds to the limit of vanishing mass.} of the two-point function of the Bunch--Davis state on a de Sitter universe to compute the influence of quantum matter on the power spectrum of the fluctuations of Bardeen potential.
+In this section we have used the leading singularity of the two-point function of the Bunch--Davis state on a de Sitter universe to compute the influence of quantum matter on the power spectrum of the metric perturbation $\Psi$.
+(Recall that considering only the leading singularity in the Bunch--Davis state also corresponds to the limit of vanishing mass.)
 We have seen that this results in an almost scale-invariant power spectrum.
 We stress that such a singularity is not a special feature of the Bunch--Davis state but is common for every Hadamard state.
 Moreover, although our analysis has been done on a de Sitter universe, similar quantum states have been constructed on universes which are asymptotically de Sitter spaces in the past \cite{dappiaggi:2009a,dappiaggi:2009b}.
 All these states tend to the Bunch--Davis state for $\tau \to -\infty$ and are of Hadamard form.